Someecards Logo

 vancitymala

-I was (naively) hoping to read that after a week or two he came to her, apologized, apologized to her friend for how shitty he’d been, made his little tiktoks about it, realized that being a SAHD is only easy because SHE makes it easy.
+I was (naively) hoping to read that after a week or two he came to her, apologized, apologized to her friend for how awful he’d been, made his little tiktoks about it, realized that being a SAHD is only easy because SHE makes it easy.
 But, here we are

 If anything you’d think he’d realize what being a single parent was like and recognize he would have to do all that PLUS get a job but clearly that didn’t even sink in.
 I’m sure in his world there is a big engraved monument that simply reads “it’s still all her fault and I am perfect” and his little ego can’t handle the truth.